binnyva/DZG-Notes/Existentialism.md

 The anxiety might cause some to give up on this path - by choosing to be not their true self.
 This might bring about despair or "sickness of spirit".
 This happens when someone tries to rid oneself of oneself - so as to escape being their true self.
 But you can be unconscious of this type of despair.
 That is very dangerous.
 Way more dangerous that people who are aware of the despair.

-The truth Kierkegaard was seeking is **not an Objective truth - but a subjective, personal truth** - expressed thur a passionate idea or a style of living.
+The truth Kierkegaard was seeking is **not an Objective truth - but a subjective, personal truth** - expressed through a passionate idea or a style of living.
 Objective truths can be "known".
 Subjective truths can be "experienced or lived".

 ## [[Jean-Paul Sartre]]